Eoghan Kenny: Early life

 Kenny was born and raised in Mallow.
 He attended the local St Patrick's Boys National School (BNS) and the Patrician Academy.
 He went on to graduate from Mary Immaculate College in 2023 with a Bachelor of Education in Business Studies and Religious Education.
+He played minor hurling and football with Mallow GAA.

-Prior to his election, Kenny was a teacher at Mayfield Community School in Cork.
+Prior to his election, Kenny was a business and religion teacher at Mayfield Community School in Cork.

-Career
+Political career

-Kenny was co-opted onto Cork County Council in 2024, replacing the retiring James Kennedy.
-He was elected to Cork County Council at the 2024 Cork County Council election.
-He was elected to the Dáil at the 2024 general election, becoming the youngest TD in the 34th Dáil.
+Kenny joined the Labour Party in 2017, and previously worked as secretary for Labour TD Seán Sherlock.
+Kenny was co-opted onto Cork County Council in 2024, replacing the retiring James Kennedy, and was re-elected to Cork County Council at the 2024 Cork County Council election.
+He was elected to the Dáil at the 2024 general election, becoming the youngest TD in the 34th Dáil and the first TD born in the 21st century.

 During the 2024 general election while on RTÉ's Drivetime programme Kenny suffered an epileptic seizure, and was assisted by fellow election candidates.
 He has since spoken publicly about the event, the assistance he received, his medical treatment received and has supported Epilepsy Ireland in their activism to challenge stigma and lack of awareness regarding epilepsy diagnosis and seizure awareness.